Ramen Noodle Salad

 All ingredients for salad being combined in a large bowl.

 Place the shredded cabbage, carrot, green onion, and chicken in a bowl.
-Crush one 3 oz. package of instant ramen noodles (discard seasoning packet or save for another use).
+Crush one 3 oz. package of instant ramen noodles (discard the seasoning packet or save for another use).
 Add the crushed ramen noodles and ¼ cup sliced almonds to the bowl.
 Pour the prepared dressing over top.

 Salad being tossed with two wooden utensils.